JustGlowing/minisom/Readme.md

 Installation
 ---------------------

+Just use pip:

+   pip install minisom

-Download MiniSom to the directory of your choice, enter it and run (may require root privileges):
+or download MiniSom to the directory of your choice, enter it and run (may require root privileges):

     python setup.py install